ImperialCollegeLondon/RCDS-data-exploration/README.md

 The *solutions* folder contains an example of an Orange workflow that can reproduce the data analysis described in the slides.

-NB: For this to work, you will need to locate the appropriate .csv files by double-clicking on each CSV file import widget.
+After opening this workflow in Orange, you will need to locate the appropriate .csv files by double-clicking on each CSV file import widget.